Luxbyte/reactxp-map/README.md

 [`<Circle/>` Component API](docs/circle.md)

+## Troubleshooting

+### Geolocating does not work on Android

+Make sure you have set the ACCESS_FINE_LOCATION permission in your AndroidManifest.xml.

+If you are using Android API23+ you need to ask for the ACCESS_FINE_LOCATION permission at runtime.
+See https://facebook.github.io/react-native/docs/permissionsandroid for more information.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details